-The existing character of the surrounding neighbourhood is in part created by the predominant one to two-storey height of single-family development.
-While new development will be higher to achieve its maximum density, it should also respond to lower building heights in the surrounding neighbourhood.
+The existing character of the neighbourhood is in part created by the predominant one to two-storey height of single-family development.
+New development will be higher in order to achieve its maximum density.
+It

+City of Vancouver Planning Department 29th Avenue Station Area Kaslo Street End Site May 1988 should also respond to lower building heights in the surrounding neighbourhood.

-New development should provide a visual transition to the lower height of nearby single-family homes.
+New development should screen the 29th Avenue Station and bus loop from the remainder of the site and should provide a visual transition to the lower height of nearby single-family homes.

-- (a) Providing variations in height to create visual interest. - (b) Reducing the height of new multi-lot development when next to a single-family home.
+- (a) Locating the highest building elements adjacent to the ALRT guideway. - (b) Providing variations in height to create visual interest and a transition to the lower height of nearby single-family homes.